 Tips for all résumés:

-- Your header should include your full name, permanent address, a professional-sounding email address, and personal phone number.
+- Your header should include your full name, a professional-sounding email address, and personal phone number.

 - List all activities, awards, work experience, education, presentations, etc. in reverse chronological order, with current activities listed first.